onap/oom/docs/sections/guides/development_guides/oom_dev_container_orchestration.rst

          image: gcr.io/google_containers/pause:2.0

-This example contains both podAffinity and podAntiAffinity rules, the first rule is is a must (requiredDuringSchedulingIgnoredDuringExecution) while the second will be met pending other considerations (preferredDuringSchedulingIgnoredDuringExecution).
+This example contains both podAffinity and podAntiAffinity rules, the first rule is a must (requiredDuringSchedulingIgnoredDuringExecution) while the second will be met pending other considerations (preferredDuringSchedulingIgnoredDuringExecution).
 Preemption Another feature that may assist in achieving a repeatable deployment in the presence of faults